 Where can I study with a UK visa?

-The UK government aims to ensure that all universities, colleges, schools and language centres teaching international students are responsible institutions.
+The UK government aims to ensure that all universities, colleges, schools and language centres that teach international students are responsible institutions.

 To be eligible for a UK study visa, you need to join a school, college or university that is approved by the UK government.
-Follow the links below to see which schools, colleges and universities you can join:
+Follow these links to see which schools, colleges and universities you can join:

 Can I bring my family with me?

-Some international students on a study visa can bring their dependants with them to the UK.
+Some international students on a study visa can bring their dependents with them to the UK.
 Please see Bringing your family.

 Can I work in the UK on a study visa?

 Students: Many international students in the UK take a part-time job, work placement or internship alongside their studies.
+The hours and type of work you can carry out will depend on the type of visa and your sponsoring intitution.
 Please see our article Working alongside your studies for advice, and visit the UK Visas and Immigration website for further information.

 Can I work in the UK after I graduate?